Weswit/Lightstreamer-example-FullScreenMario-client-javascript/README.md

 # Lightstreamer Full-Screen-Mario Demo Client for JavaScript #

 This project is forked from [FullScreenMario](https://github.com/Diogenesthecynic/FullScreenMario), an HTML5 remake of the original Super Mario Brothers.
-The goal of this fork is to create a multiplayer version of <b>FullScreenMario</b>, based on Lightstreamer.
+The goal of this fork is to create a multi-player version of <b>FullScreenMario</b>, based on Lightstreamer.
+This project is just a proof of concept, to experiment a multi-player game based on a client side mode.

 ## FullScreenMario Demo ##

 This <b>FullScreenMario Demo</b> implements a simple gaming/collaborative application fed in real time via a Lightstreamer server.<br>
+It's based on client-side mode:
+- physics runs on the client side only,
+- user's commands (key press, joystick move, device tilt, accelerometer, etc.) are streamed from client to server,
+- commands of all other users are broadcast from server to each client,
+- each client calculate the world independently,

 Once logged in, the user can start move his or her Super Mario avatar and will see other user's avatar moving too.
 For each user a Super Mario avatar is created, on bottom of which the nickname chosen by the user is displayed.<br>

 # Deploy #